INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-However, if we try our strategy on unseen data, it will not be able to find exact match.
+However, if we try our strategy on unseen data, it will not be able to find exact matches.
 Hence, it is likely to make some errors.

 ---